hasankoman/n8n-project/README.md

 # n8n-project

-A project built using n8n, a workflow automation tool.
+A workflow automation project built using n8n.
 This project's purpose and key features will be detailed here as development progresses.

 ## Features & Key Functionalities